nnjh12/AI-TicTacToe/README.md

 - Human: The player selects their own moves.
 - Baseline AI: Moves are chosen randomly.
 - MCTS (Monte-Carlo Tree Search): AI selects the next moves.
-- MCTS+NN: AI selects the next moves using a neural network.
+- MCTS+NN(Neural Networks): AI selects the next moves using a neural network.

 For MCTS, the AI runs a number of simulations and updates the visited nodes' N (number of visits) and Q (quality) values.
 The child with the highest UCT value is chosen for the next move.